google/osv-scalibr/docs/new_extractor.md

 # Add a new Extractor

-Extractors are plugins that extract a inventory information, represented by the Inventory struct.
-They are called on every file of system (filesystem extractor).
+Extractors are plugins that extract inventory information, represented by the Inventory struct.
+They are either called on every file on the host (filesystem extractor) or query files on their own (standalone extractor).

 There should be one Extractor per parsing logic.
 In python for example there are multiple files to represent installed packages. `PKG-INFO`, `egg-info` and